mbyford49/ReadmeGenerator/README.md

   ![GitHub license](https://img.shields.io/badge/license-MIT-green.svg)

   ## Description
-  This is a command line application that will generate a Readme file based on the users answers to prompted questions.
+  This is a command line application that generates a Readme file based on the users answers to prompted questions.

   ## Table of Contents